samnabi/shopkit/readme.md

 Of course, there are helpful blueprints so you can easily manage everything from the panel.

-Once your site goes public, you'll need to enter your license keys in the `/site/config/config.php` file.
+Before your site goes public, you'll need to enter your license keys in the `/site/config/config.php` file.

 ## Upgrading from v1.0.3